Bubble Kings: Lakers run past Heat for 17th NBA championship

 A 23-8 run by Miami got the Heat to 90-69 with 8:37 left.
 But the outcome was never in doubt, and before long confetti was blasted into the air as the Lakers’ celebration formally and officially began.

-“Laker Nation,” Vogel, now a first-time champion bellowed.
+“Laker Nation,” Vogel, now a first-time champion who saw his title hopes as Indiana’s coach thwarted three times by James and the Heat, bellowed during the trophy ceremony.
 “We did it.”

 TIP-INS